cs421sp21-OOSE/project-g09/docs/iteration5/iteration5.md

 ![](../assets/Wireframe/Wireframe-editPost-iteration4.png)

+### GrabCut image

+1. The user can use Grabcut OpenCV to separate background from the item
+2. The user can save the processed image to local drive

 # Iteration Backlog
 As a user, I want to see the count of views of a post, so that I can check how popular that post is